-Blackwork can be stitched in double running stitch or backstitch.
+You can stitch Blackwork in double running stitch or backstitch.
 If you haven't tried double running stitch now is your chance.
-It has two main benefits.
+It has two major benefits.

 Its simple.
 All we need to do is follow a line on our chart/pattern and stitch every other stitch in one direction.
 When we reach the end, we just turn around and come back again, filling in the missing stitches.

 The following video from one of my workshops will show you how easy it is.